parroquiano/auctores/README.en.md

 [LÉAME en español](../../)

-**This is an art project**.
-What if classical authors had written their masterpieces by pushing commits to a Git repository.
+**This is a pointless art project** (No one said that art had to make sense.)
+Let a cronjob write a literary masterpiece by periodically pushing commits to a Git repository.
+This is a more like a study on using Bash scripts to drive `git`.

 Requirements
 ------------